Yelp/Tron/README.md

 Tron is changing and under active development.

-It is being transformed from an ssh-based execution engine to be comaptible with running on [Kubernetes ](https://kubernetes.io/docs/concepts/overview/).
+It is being transformed from an ssh-based execution engine to be compatible with running on [Kubernetes ](https://kubernetes.io/docs/concepts/overview/).

 Tron development is specifically targeting Yelp's needs and not designed to be